 Every week, we send someone stumbling into the dark Maxim archives to see what we were up to way back when.
-This week we're going back to October of 2007, when we had a dude on our cover, we named Chicago the toughest city in America, and Kid Rock was the shit.
+This week we're going back to October of 2007, when we named Chicago the toughest city in America, and Kid Rock was the shit.

 Where He Is Now: Since then, Stiller went for a dip in the indie pool with Greenberg, turned Meet the Parents into a franchise, and had a memorable recurring role on Curb Your Enthusiasm.
 Next up is a leading role in the film The Secret Life of Walter Mitty (which he also directed), premiering Christmas day, and an array of other 2014 releases.
 There's no debating that Stiller is bona fide Hollywood royalty.